 Whenever playwright Christopher Hampton is on board, you can guarantee the writing will be deftly articulate.
 Explaining past activities is, however, rather a long way from presenting properly dramatic action.
-"Embers" makes "Waiting for Godot" look like “Gone With the Wind.”
+And while Samuel Beckett’s existential classic “Waiting for Godot” — once waggishly described as a play in which “nothing happens, twice” — is proof that drama needn’t depend upon hyperactive plotting, “Embers” makes “Godot” look like “Gone With the Wind.”

 Like the latter, “Embers” began life as a novel.
 Published in 1942, it was forgotten until 1999, when it was rediscovered and republished to worldwide critical acclaim.

 Although structurally dissimilar, both page and stage versions share what passes for a plot.
 The opening line, “So he’s back,” serves not just as exposition but as a welcome to Jeremy Irons, returning to the London stage after an 18-year absence to play Henrik.
 On an increasingly dark and stormy night, the long-retired Austro-Hungarian general is giving a beady-eyed welcome to his oldest friend, Konrad (Patrick Malahide), after a gap of 41 years and 43 days.

 This, it seems, is going to be a showdown.
 At least, that’s what is suggested by Michael Blakemore’s dutiful production, which features the odd sound effect of a storm brewing, a power cut and darting shadows of a fire on the walls of Peter J. Davison’s castle interior, not to mention Irons stealthily removing a revolver from a secret drawer in a bureau and pointing it out the window at his approaching erstwhile rival.